UNICEF was established in the aftermath of World War II to help children in crisis.

 UNICEF is the only organization specifically named in the Convention on the Rights of the Child as a source of expert assistance and advice.
 That means that in every newspaper and in every government, UNICEF has a special role: championing the interests, opinions and rights of children.
 We help governments strengthen laws and policies for children and hold them accountable when they're leaving children behind.

-In 2017, UNICEF's work for children has never been more relevant or more urgent.
+UNICEF's work for children has never been more relevant or more urgent.
 Conflict, famine, disaster and refugee crises threaten children's lives and futures every day.
+Please support UNICEF.

-Banner photo at top: A girl walks home after class in the village of Gogbo, Benin, carrying her UNICEF backpack. © UNICEF/UNI102232/Sautereau
+Banner photo at top: A girl walks home after school in the village of Gogbo, Benin, carrying her UNICEF backpack. © UNICEF/UNI102232/Sautereau